Louise Lombard

 Louise Lombard (born Louise Marie Perkins; 13 September 1970) is an English actress.
-She is known for her roles as Evangeline Eliott in the BBC drama series The House of Eliott (1991–94) and Sofia Curtis in the CBS drama series CSI: Crime Scene Investigation (2004–11).
+She is known for her roles as Evangeline Eliott in the BBC drama series The House of Eliott (1991–94), Sofia Curtis in the CBS drama series CSI: Crime Scene Investigation (2004–11) and Trish in the After film series.

 Early life and education

-Lombard was born in Redbridge, London, England, the fifth of seven children.
+Lombard was born in Redbridge, London, England, the fifth of seven children to Irish immigrant parents.
 One of her siblings is former footballer Declan Perkins.